MediaArea/MediaConch/GlobalArchitecture.md

 ## User interface

+This is the shell component to allow interaction between users (or other systems) and the PreForma components :

-* displays test results and control the Core
+* displays test results
+* control the Core
 * allows metadata (descriptive and structural) to be edited
+* edit configuration (periodical checks, policy checker, user rights)

 PreForma MediaInfo will provide three different options for a human interface for maximum flexibility.
 These three interfaces are:

 - CLI (Command line interface)

     A command line interface will be functional on nearly all kinds of operating systems, including those with very little graphical interface support.
 It allows for integration into a batch-mode processing workflow for analyzing files at scale.
+    It's more intendeed for expert users and for non human interaction.

 - GUI (Graphical user interface)

-    The GUI, being based on Qt, has the strength of being versatile between operating systems and does not require additional development time to provide support for multiple platforms.
+    Provide a graphical interface for expert and non-expert users The GUI, being based on Qt, has the strength of being versatile between operating systems and does not require additional development time to provide support for multiple platforms.

 - Web UI (server/client)

+    Provide an optional web based graphical interface for expert and non-expert users.
+An internet access is not needed, only local network access.
     The web interface will provide access to conformance checks without software installation.

 Interface :